AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Frameworks/Svelte/Starting_with_Svelte/README.md

 * Highly interactive pages or complex visualizations: If you are building data-visualizations that need to display a large number of DOM elements, the performance gains that come from a framework with no runtime overhead will ensure that user interactions are snappy and responsive.
 * Onboarding people with basic web development knowledge: Svelte has a shallow learning curve.
 Web developers with basic HTML, CSS, and JavaScript knowledge can easily grasp Svelte specifics in a short time and start building web applications.

 Moreover, with the help of [Sapper](https://sapper.svelte.dev/) (a framework based on Svelte), you can also develop applications with advanced features like server-side rendering, code splitting, file-based routing and offline support.
-And then there's also [Svelte Native](), which lets you build native mobile applications.
+And then there's also [Svelte Native](https://svelte-native.technology/), which lets you build native mobile applications.

 ## How does Svelte work?

+Being a compiler, Svelte can extend HTML, CSS, and JavaScript, generating optimal JavaScript code without any runtime overhead.
+To achieve this, Svelte extends vanilla web technologies in the following ways:

+* It extends HTML by allowing JavaScript expressions in markup and providing directives to use conditions and loops, in a fashion similar to Handlebars.
+* It extends CSS by adding a scoping mechanism, allowing each component to define their own styles without the risk of clashing with other component's styles.

+The compiler only intervenes in very specific situations and only in the context of Svelte components.
+Extensions to the JavaScript language are minimal and carefully picked in order to not break JavaScript syntax nor alienate developers.
+In fact, you will mostly working with vaniall JavaScript.